 After our initial discussion, my team started by creating a mind map and drew down concepts and features we wanted to include in the app.
-Taking those ideas in mind, I sketched out some paper prototypes and mapped out an initial user scenario flow chart.
+Taking those ideas in mind, I sketched out some paper prototypes and mapped out an initial user flow chart.
 The team went through another brainstorm session to simplify the design after some usability testings with the A&E mentors.
-From there, I designed the mid-fidelity prototype in Adobe Illustrator and Invision App, Iris and Andrew created graphic elements and contents to put inside the app, and Qinzi coded an iOS prototype for users to input stories using emoji.
-The completed project was hosted on Invision App and received positive feedback from peers and A&E mentors.
+From there, I designed mid fidelity prototype and tested with internal teams and A&E mentors.

 Taking HCI practices in mind, I created mid-fidelity prototype in Adobe Illustrator, and animated the interactions in Invision.
 The interface design went through a few iterations, cutting down unnecessary functions and defining the essential MVP.